JamesMlA/Airflow_Docker-compose/README.md

 this Airflow image contain git and liquibase to start creating dags and building pipelines

-make sure clone this repositori on main path
+make sure clone this repositorie on main path